Lake Shore Limited: Prior service

-The Lake Shore Limited is named after one of its predecessors that ran on the famed Water Level Route of the NYC.
+The Lake Shore Limited is named after one of its predecessors that ran on the famed Water Level Route of the New York Central Railroad (NYC).
 Like the present day Lake Shore Limited, the NYC edition offered service between New York and Boston and Chicago, although the New York Central used LaSalle Street Station.
 The New York Central annulled the Lake Shore Limited in 1956 as part of a system-wide reorganization.
 Service over the Water Level Route continued until the formation of Amtrak, with the last route being the New England States and an unnamed Penn Central successor.